- CFPP/CFPS Certification

-IFPUG offers three types of certification:
+IFPUG offers four types of certification:

 Certified Function Point Practitioner (CFPP)/Certified Function Point Specialist (CFPS)